gabafo1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # Adding Execution Permissions to "hello" File

 This simple script allows you to add execution permissions to the owner, group owner, and other users for a file named "hello" in the current working directory.

+#Setting Permissions for "hello" File

+This script allows you to set specific permissions for the "hello" file in the current working directory.